lfit/releng-docs/docs/gerrit.rst

       git review -d ${change_number}

    The change number is in the URL of the Gerrit patch.
+   For example if the URL is https://git.opendaylight.org/gerrit/75307 then run ``git review -d 75307`` to pull the corresponding changes.
    (Optional) View information on the latest changes made to that patch.

    * To view the edited files, run ``git show``.
    * To view a listing of the edited files and the number of lines in those files, run ``git show --stat``.